Blog

 MailerSend Template settings page

-You can also preview the email and plain text versions of your password reset template, as well as send a test email to try it out.
+You can also find the template ID here, preview the email and plain text versions of your password reset template, set up a split test, and send a test email to try it out.

-On the same screen, you will also see a unique Template ID for your template as well as sending instructions for cURL, PHP, Laravel, Java, Ruby, Node.js, Go and Python.
+On the same screen, you will also see sending instructions for cURL, PHP, Laravel, Java, Ruby, Node.js, Go and Python.

 MailerSend sending instructions